-• As a school we work closely with any external agencies that we feel are relevant to individual children's needs within our school including: - Central Area Support Team; Health including - GPs, school nurse, clinical psychologist, paediatricians, speech & language therapists; occupational therapists; social services including - Locality Teams, social workers and Educational Psychologists.
+• As a school we work closely with any external agencies that we feel are relevant to individual children's needs within our school including: - Central Area Support Team; Health including - GPs, school nurse, clinical psychologist, paediatricians, mental health support team, speech & language therapists; occupational therapists; social services including - Locality Teams, social workers and Educational Psychologists.
+Our school has committed to funding our own Speech & Language Therapist on a weekly basis due to the needs of our children and SEN register.
+We also provide a Play Therapist for children who have experienced trauma or attachment issues.

-WHAT TRAINING HAVE THE STAFF SUPPORTING CHILDREN WITH SEND HAD OR ARE CURRENTLY HAVING?
+WHAT TRAINING HAVE THE STAFF SUPPORTING CHILDREN WITH SENDD HAD OR ARE CURRENTLY HAVING?

-• We have a member of staff who has had training in delivering Speech & Language programmes from Speech & Language therapists.
+• Within EYFS/KS1 and KS2 - We have members of staff who has had training in delivering Speech & Language programmes from Speech & Language therapists.